 Groundwater highs were observed in these wells in 1935 when they began to continually drop over 110 feet until their lows in 1961 due to the over-pumping and insufficient natural recharge.
 Groundwater levels recovered substantially during the early 1960s as a result of replenishment operations and reduced pumping.
 Between 1995 and 2007 there were 100-foot swings in water levels each year between winter and summer caused by pumping pattern changes by some of the Central Basin producers who operate with more groundwater in the summer months and less groundwater in the winter months, and took advantage of the MWD and WRD In-Lieu programs.
 From May 2007 to March 2011 the In-Lieu water was not available, so pumping remained more constant throughout those years and water levels remain low.
 Since then, In-Lieu with the City of Long Beach has occurred on several occasions, with resulting water levels rising as the pumps go off.

-At the end of WY 2017/18, groundwater levels in well 906D were at an elevation of 69.95 ft below msl and were 6.7 feet higher than the previous year.
-Water levels in well 460K were at an elevation of 92.7 ft below msl and were 6.0 feet lower than the previous year.
-The average water levels change throughout the entire Central Basin Pressure Area during the previous WY was a drop of 5.0 feet.
+At the end of WY 2018/19, groundwater levels in well 906D were at an elevation of 75.00 ft below msl and were 5.05 feet lower than the previous year.
+Water levels in well 460K were at an elevation of 91.1 ft below msl and were 1.6 feet higher than the previous year.
+Overall, groundwater elevations increased within the Central Basin Pressure Area.
+The average water level change based on WRD's GIS analysis was a 2.5 foot increase over the WY.